hellodeolu/don-labs/docs/week1/week1.md

 ### others;
 - Git: Version control for everyone. by Ravishankar Somasundaram
 - Version Control with Git : Powerful Tools and Techniques for Collaborative Software Development. by on Loeliger
+- How to Learn Git for DevOps: Beginners Git Roadmap ([devopscube](https://devopscube.com/git-for-devops/))

 [Back to Contents](#Contents)